What agent-based scanning does

-Agent-Based Scanning provides a way to easily check the open-source libraries used in your code repositories for vulnerabilities.
-By using the native build and package managers that manage your open-source libraries, agent-based scanning can accurately identify vulnerabilities in your open-source code and provide fix information for vulnerabilities you have in your code.
+Veracode SCA agent-Based Scanning provides a way to easily check the open-source libraries used in your code repositories for vulnerabilities.
+By using the native build and package managers that manage your open-source libraries, agent-based scanning can accurately identify vulnerabilities in your open-source code and provide fix information for them.

 Developers can use agent-based scanning on their desktop or with their continuous integration server.
 The Veracode SCA agent scans the application by building it with its native build or package manager and creating a call graph of the entire application.
-This call graph shows line by line of code that is affected by a vulnerability, including all direct and transitive dependencies of the code.
-When the agent finds a vulnerability, Veracode SCA determines whether the application uses the vulnerable part of the component, identifies the vulnerable methods used in the library, and supplies full stack traces back to the developer about which line of code is calling the vulnerable method.
-You can find details on this and what we collect from your environment during the scanning process in Understanding Agent-Based Scanning Evidence Collection.
+This call graph shows line-by-line details of code that is affected by a vulnerability, including all direct and transitive dependencies of the code.
+When the agent finds a vulnerability, Veracode SCA:

-When an agent-based scan identifies the direct and transitive open-source libraries in your code, it provides substantial information including, but not limited to the following:
+When an agent-based scan identifies the direct and transitive open-source libraries in your code, it provides substantial information including, but not limited to: